Sunday, November 29, 2015

 “But what I do, that I will do, that I may cut off occasion (opportunity) from them which desire occasion (opportunity) that wherein they glory, they may be found even as we.
 For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
 And no marvel; for Satan himself is transformed (transforms himself) into an angel of light.
 Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works” (II Corinthians 11:12-15).

 We have allowed Satan in because he boasts that he is doing God’s work in just the same way we are.
 We have allowed him to convince us that God has sent him.
 We have allowed him to persuade us that he is Christ’s apostle.
 We have allowed him to blind us to the truth that God never sent him at all.
 He is a phony who has fooled us in so many ways.
-And it should not be a surprise that he can transform himself into an angle of light.
+And it should not be a surprise that he can transform himself into an angel of light.
 His servants can also be transformed to appear like godly ministers.
 You have been taught but by whom have you been taught and what have you been taught?
-So many questions to ponder, so many question to ask but the fear of being ostracized has driven us to accept, never publicly questioning, those things of tradition.
+So many questions to ponder, so many questions to ask but the fear of being ostracized has driven us to accept, never publicly questioning, those things of tradition.
 Somewhere in the quagmire of answers lies the truth about Jesus.
 Are you willing to put away your fears, lay aside those traditional views, and seek the truth for yourself?
 Are you more concerned about the opinions of man than you are in finding the truth about one you confess to believe in?
 So, who is Jesus?
 Are you sure that the Jesus that you believe in is one of fact?
-Or is the one that you believe in one of fiction?
+Or is the one that you believe in, one of fiction?
 Will you make the right choice?

 We again give thanks to God for this avenue that he has given us to share his word through our commentary.
 We continually pray that God’s grace will be upon you and that these devotionals will be a blessing to you.
 If you are blessed by them, please share so that others may be blessed as well.
 Amen.